antwanvdm/php-oop-music-collection/README.md

 - ~~Extend the logging system to different logging levels (now only error)~~
 - ~~Comply with phpstan level 6~~
 - ~~Add actual multilingual support (EN/NL) with language switch~~
+- ~~Extend Routing system with multiple parameters & better errors~~
-- Extend Routing system with multiple parameters, ~~get/post~~ & api/non-api
+- Extend Routing system with namespaces like api/non-api
 - Refactor some stuff in the ORM (see todos in code)
 - Add some kind of event dispatching system
 - Make wrapper (request object!) for super globals $_GET/$_POST.
 Current state of